arangodb/docs/3.10/data-model-and-concepts.md

 ---
 # Data Model & Concepts

-This chapter introduces ArangoDB's core concepts and covers
+This chapter introduces ArangoDB's core concepts and covers the following:

-- the high-level data organization,
+- the high-level data organization
-- its data model (or rather multiple data models),
+- its data model (or rather multiple data models)
 - important terminology used throughout the database system and in this documentation

-You will also find usage examples on how to interact with the database system using [arangosh](programs-arangosh.html), e.g. how to create and drop databases / collections, or how to save, update, replace and remove documents.
+You can also find here examples on how to interact with the database system using [arangosh](programs-arangosh.html), e.g. how to create and drop databases / collections, or how to save, update, replace and remove documents.
 You can do all this using the [web interface](getting-started-web-interface.html)